What is a megaquake? Japan issues warning for disaster that could kills thousands

 Follow the latest update on the earthquake in Japan here.

-Tsunami alerts from Monday’s earthquake have been lifted, but a megaquake would revive the threat of large and devastating tsunamis along Japan’s Pacific coast, authorities warned.
+Tsunami alerts from Monday’s earthquake have been lifted, but a megaquake notice revives the threat of large and devastating tsunamis along Japan’s Pacific coast, authorities warned.

-Tuesday’s notice was the first time this top-tier alert has been issued since the warning system was launched in 2022.
+Tuesday’s announcement was the first time this top-tier alert has been issued since the early warning system was launched in 2022.

 What is a megaquake?